If you believe a child is in immediate danger call 000.

 For more information on Child Safety at City of Whittlesea, please contact one of the Council Officers listed at the top of this page.

-Council endorsed a comprehensive and robust Child Safe Policy in 2020.
-This policy outlines Council’s commitment to child safety and articulates how Council will continue to prioritise the safety and wellbeing of children and young people.
+Council recently endorsed a new Child Safe Policy in September 2022, to reflect the updated Child Safe Standards.
+This policy reaffirms Council’s commitment to child safety and articulates how Council will continue to prioritise the safety and wellbeing of children and young people.